ChainAgnostic/CAIPs/CAIPs/caip-19.md

 ## Specification of Asset Type

-The Asset Type is a string designed to uniquely identify type of assets in a developer-friendly fashion.
+The Asset Type is a string designed to uniquely identify the types of assets in a developer-friendly fashion.

 ### Syntax